No Products in the Cart

 Compared to the pungent chemical smell associated with many poly-foam and memory foam mattresses, latex mattresses are much tamer and bearable.
 The sweet-smelling natural latex has been a bother to a very limited percentage of the populace, and some have even professed a liking to it, considering it an advantage when selecting a latex mattress.

-Be wary while selecting your latex mattress by smell alone, though.
+Be wary while selecting your latex mattress based on smell alone, though.
 Lower quality products are intoxicated with great levels of chemical masking agents that make it almost impossible to distinguish them from better quality products.

 Synthetic latex, on the other hand, emanates a much stronger odor.
 A lot of this depends on the ingredients used in manufacturing, turning the smell into either rubbery or chemical.
 Hybrid beds fall under this category too, as they are mixtures of natural and synthetic latex components, but the smell will differ based on the model.